Overview of Changes to Colorado’s Consumer Protection Data Protection Laws

 Security Breach Notification

-I am a person, commercial entity, or governmental entity that collects PII.
+I am a person, commercial entity, or governmental entity that collects personal information.
 Do I need to familiarize myself with the updates to Colorado’s security breach notification laws?

 Yes.
 There have been significant changes to the security breach notification requirements.
 See C.R.S. § 6-1-716.
 The new law also imposes security breach notification requirements for governmental entities.
 See C.R.S. § 24-73-103.